emitruc/ROH-estimates/README.md

 grep -v "ST" ST_FROH_size5Mb_95perc | sort -n | awk '{all[NR]= $0} END{print all[int(NR*0.025)]}'

 grep -v "ST" ST_FROH_size5Mb_95perc | sort -n | awk '{all[NR]= $0} END{print all[int(NR*0.975)]}'

-## EXTRA 2: Estimating Effective Population Size from ROH (same references as above).

-If the estimated coalescent times for ROH are unbiased, then the average FROH based on ROH with estimated maximum coalescent times less than t generations back in time is an estimator of the inbreeding accumulated in the population from the time of sampling back to t generations ago.
-Ne is estimated from the following expression of mean expected individual inbreeding as a function of Ne over t generations:

-F(ROH),t = 1-(1-1/2Ne)^t

-This approach assumes that the probability of inferring an ROH segment due to several smaller homozygous segments is very low.

-**What was the population size when the most recent inbreeding event occurred for our populations?**

-Do not forget the confidence intervals!

-## EXTRA 3 - The invasive fish quiz!

-In the folder `30_genomic_load_roh/fish` you can find 20 samples which have been already analyzed with ROHan.
-This is an invasive species of which we collected data from the source range and three populations in the invasive range.

-We know the invasion happened just a few generations in the past and we expect there could have been quite an intense bottlenck at introduction.

-**Which one is the population from the native range and which are the invasive populations?**